kuninethan95/dsc-phase-2-project/RM2.md

 ---------

 ### Z-Score Outlier Removal Conclusion
-- Our R^2 dropped to 0.691
+- R^2 dropped to 0.691
-- QQ plot is more normal
+- QQ plot is more normal, deviates at second quantile but to a lesser degree
+- Negative quantiles are more nromal
-- Sqft_lot, floors, sqft_lot15 are insignificant
+- Sqft_lot, floors, sqft_lot15 are statistically insignificant
-- Does not achieve homoscedasticity
+- Does not pass assumption of homoscedasticity
 -----

 ## IQR Outlier Removal
-- Checking if IQR outlier removal does a better job at normalizing QQ plot and achieving homoscedasticity
+- Checking if IQR outlier removal does a better job at normalizing QQ plot and passing assumption of homoscedasticity
-- Use IQR outlier removal on all columns inititially
+- Begin by classifying observation as an outlier if at least one column is considered an outlier
-- IQR will eliminate more values because it more strict at classifying outliers
+- IQR method will eliminate more values because it is more strict at classifying outliers

 ---